casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 **Example:**

-This example comes from the [ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/transfers/#invoking-balance_of-entry-point) and demonstrates how to call a contract entry point "transfer" with two arguments; one argument specifies the recipient and the other specifies the amount to be transferred.
+This example comes from the [ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/transfers/#invoking-balance_of-entry-point) and demonstrates how to call a contract entry point "transfer" with two arguments; one argument specifies the recipient, and the other specifies the amount to be transferred.

 ```bash
 casper-client put-deploy